Scaling Test-Time Verification for Novel Materials

 MatterGen's strength is structural maturity.
 Its equivariant GNN architecture produces physically valid crystal structures by construction.
 Crystalite's base model (trained on the full Alex-MP-20 distribution) achieves high compositional diversity (99.7% unique) but lower structural validity (5-16%).
 A balanced-training checkpoint resolves this, reaching 100% lattice validity and 99.6% geometry validity, at the cost of reduced diversity (78% unique).
 We return to this tradeoff below.

 The same verification principle, applied through different mechanisms on different architectures, produces comparable targeting in both cases.
-Model internals carry the signal.
-The question is how to extract and act on it, not whether it exists.

 From Diversity to Production